project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/What-organisations-need-to-be-built-for-a-regenerative-food-system-fresh-convo.md

 ---
-title: What organisations need to be built for a regenerative food system?
-Fresh Convo
+title: What Organisations Need To Be Built For A Regenerative Food System Fresh Convo
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-07-05)